 Is dead or dying;

-Obstructs the view of traffic signs or the free passage of pedestrians or vehicles, where pruning attempts have not been effective;
+3. Obstructs the view of traffic signs or the free passage of pedestrians or vehicles,

-Is causing obvious damage to structures (such as building foundations, sidewalks, etc.); or
+4. Is causing obvious damage to structures (such as building foundations, sidewalks); or

-Is determined to be a threat to public health, safety, and/or welfare by a certified arborist or Licensed Tree Expert (LTE).
+Is determined to be a threat to public health, safety, and/or welfare by a Municipal Housing Officer and/or Public Works.

 “Person” means any individual, resident, corporation, utility, company, partnership, firm, or association.